dedoc/scramble/docs/usage/response.md

 weight: 3
 ---

-Based on source code analysis, Scramble can generate endpoint responses documentation.
-Currently, these response types support automatic documentation:

-- `JsonResource` response
+Scramble generates documentation for endpoint responses by analyzing the source code of the controller's method.
+It examines the inferred return type, calls to various methods (e.g., `validate` or `authorize`), and other statements to identify the different types of responses that an endpoint may produce.

+Currently, these types will be automatically documented as responses:

-- `AnonymousResourceCollection` of `JsonResource` items
+- API resources (instances of classes extending `JsonResource`)
+- Collections of API resources (both anonymous collections and dedicated classes)
 - Some `response()` (`ResponseFactory`) support: `response()->make(...)`, `response()->json(...)`, `response()->noContent()`
-- Manually constructed `JsonResponse` and `Response` (using `new`)
+- `JsonResponse` and `Response` instances
-- `LengthAwarePaginator` of `JsonResource` items
 - Models
-- Simple typed: arrays, strings, numbers, etc.
+- Simple types: arrays, strings, numbers, etc.

-Paginated responses needs to be documented in PhpDoc for now.
+Paginated responses (`LengthAwarePaginator`) are also supported, but they need to be documented in PhpDoc for now.

+## On type inference
+Scramble uses type inference based on source code analysis to automatically determine the data types of variables and expressions in the source code without explicitly specifying them.
+This means that Scramble can understand what type of data (e.g., strings, numbers, objects) each part of the code is working with, even if the code does not explicitly declare it.

+With this technique, Scramble can figure out the likely data types that a controller's method will return without needing extra explanations.
+It looks at how the method processes data, the methods it uses, and other hints to infer the possible return types.

+This process allows Scramble to generate comprehensive and accurate documentation for the API.
+It also reduces the need to manually document the responses, making the documentation process more efficient and less error-prone.

+### Types priority

+Scramble extracts controller’s method return type based on the following priority:

+1. PhpDoc comment (`@response` tag) - gives ability to document arbitrary response types
+2. Typehint - if the method has a typehint and doesn't have a PhpDoc comment, the typehint will be used
+3. Code return statements - if the method doesn't have a PhpDoc `@response` tag, and inferred return type is more specific than typehint, the inferred type will be used

 ```php
 use App\Models\TodoItem;